 6.2 Mile Loop Maximum (Various Options)

-The Lakeshore Trail in Lake Norman State Park can be short hike of a few miles or a longer 6.2 mile loop, depending on the route you take.
+The Lakeshore Trail in Lake Norman State Park can be a short hike of a few miles or a longer 6.2-mile loop, depending on the route you take.

 Forest-covered paths intertwine with viewpoints of the lake to keep things interesting.
 We’ve enjoyed the long way from the trailhead to an out-and-back on the Group Camp Spur.

-We’ve also made a short 2.6 mile shorter route by traveling north from the trailhead and connecting with Short Turn Trail.
-Regardless, Lakeshore Trail is a wonderful path around North Carolina’s largest manmade lake.
+We’ve also made a short 2.6-mile shorter route by traveling north from the trailhead and connecting with Short Turn Trail.

 Morrow Mountain State Park (Morrow Mountain Loop Trail)